ucd-ipo/agroft/install.md

 package "agroft" is not available (for R version x.y.z)
 ```

 then Agroft was not installed.
-Check to make sure you installed Rtools correctly and your R version is greater than or equal to 3.2.0.
-If not, install Rtools correctly and then try the instructions listed under the tab "For  R <3.2.0".
+Check to make sure R is installed in a directory with no spaces in th path name, you installed Rtools correctly and your R version is greater than or equal to 3.2.0.
+If not, fix the issue and try again.
+If that still fails, try the instructions listed under the tab "For  R <3.2.0".

 ***